-- Measure the gap of your motorcycle to determine the size of the spark plug needed.
+- If you don't have an owner's manual, you can find out which spark plugs fit your bike by searching the year and model online.
+You can also measure the gap of your motorcycle to determine the size of the spark plug needed.
 Remember that spark plugs are not one-size-fits-all, and specific measurements are needed in order to make the best choice for your bike.

 - Determine how many spark plugs you need.
 Most spark plugs come in packs.
 Once you find a brand that works for your bike, consider buying in bulk to save money.

 - Evaluate how many times in the past you have changed your spark plugs.
 This will give you an estimate of how long the plugs are expected to last.

 Q: Can I change my motorcycle spark plugs myself?

 Yes.
 This will save you money in the long run and it is not very difficult to learn.
 Changing your own spark plugs ensures that your motorcycle maintains peak performance levels and allows you to maximize gas mileage.
 Changing your spark plugs requires the right tools, the right spark plugs, and a basic background and understanding of what the end goal is.